isa-ulisboa/greends-ipython/README.md

 A file can be of type *text* (human-readable) or *binary*.
 Binary files like images for instance are read with `with open('myfile.txt','rb') as f`.

 Exercise: Consider the file downloaded from INE (the Portuguese Institute of Statistics) about causes of fires by geographical location [rural_fires.csv](rural_fires.csv).
+The source is INE: "Rural fires (No.) by Geographic localization (NUTS - 2013) and Cause of fire; Annual" for 2023.
 Write a script to read the file and exclude the lines which are not formated as a table (header lines).
 The formatted lines should be written into a new file, say (`table_rural_fires.csv`).
 ```
 with open('rural_fires.csv','rb') as f:
     with open('table_rural_fires.csv',"w") as fw: